phantom0174/Light-Novel-Crawler-rewrite/README.md

 # Light-Novel-Crawler-rewrite
-A rewrite of repo Light-Novel-crawler
+A rewrite version of repo Light-Novel-crawler